 The baffled crew of the Dei Gratia decided to split up and sail the Mary Celeste to Gibraltar.
 Once they arrived safely, the British Vice Admiralty Court began an inquiry into the Mary Celeste’s abandonment, and the ghostly ship became a worldwide media sensation.

-Another explanation—also reported by the New York Times—hypothesized that the ship’s crew had gotten into the alcoholic cargo and then murdered Captain Briggs and his family during a drunken rampage before fleeing in the lifeboat.
-(The Times breathlessly reported that ""¦some of the men probably obtained access to the cargo, and were thus stimulated to the desperate deed.")
-This story didn’t work with the facts either, though.
+Another explanation—also reported by The New York Times—hypothesized that the ship’s crew had gotten into the alcoholic cargo and then murdered Captain Briggs and his family during a drunken rampage before fleeing in the lifeboat.
+(TheTimes reported that “some of the men probably obtained access to the cargo, and were thus stimulated to the desperate deed.”)
+That story didn’t work with the facts either.
 The crew had all been experienced sailors with impeccable records, and the alcohol in the hold was denatured, not the sort of drinkable grade-A booze that might incite a mutiny.
-Moreover, despite a search for the crew in ports around the world, not a single man ever turned up.
+Moreover, despite a search for the crew in ports around the world, not a single member ever turned up.

-When these mundane explanations proved to be dead ends, theorists became increasingly fantastic with their stories.
-What if a sea monster had devoured the crew?
+When these mundane explanations proved to be dead ends, conspiracy theorists became increasingly fantastic with their stories: What if a sea monster had devoured the crew?
 Wasn’t this mysterious disappearance obviously the work of aliens?
-Perhaps the ship’s flour had become contaminated with hallucinogenic ergot fungus and caused the entire crew to throw themselves overboard in a fit of collective drug-fueled madness.
+Perhaps the ship’s flour had become contaminated with hallucinogenic ergot fungus and caused the entire crew to throw themselves overboard in a fit of collective madness.
 As one might imagine, nobody found these far-fetched theories all that compelling.

 Another credible theory centers on the ship’s dangerous cargo.
-When investigators unloaded the 1,701 barrels of alcohol from the hold, nine barrels turned out to be empty.
+When investigators unloaded the 1701 barrels of alcohol from the hold, nine barrels turned out to be empty.
 These barrels were made of porous red oak, which might have allowed alcohol vapors to gradually escape until there was a small but terrifying explosion below decks.
 Such an explosion—or even the presence of vapors that might have exploded—could have spooked the crew into the abandoning the ship before it went up in flames.